Miners maul FTSE as Greek fears hit market

-LONDON A slump in heavyweight mining stocks drove the benchmark share index down to its lowest level since the start of 2012, after Greece's commitment to bailout pledges was put into question - and dealers said further falls were likely.
+LONDON, May 8 A slump in heavyweight mining stocks drove Britain's benchmark share index down to its lowest level since the start of 2012, after Greece's commitment to bailout pledges was put into question - and dealers said further falls were likely.

 Dealers said the index had been supported by some technical buying around the 5,600 level, but added that the market appeared on a downward trend.